BidnessForB/scopy/test-conversion/README.md

     var
 * `PROJECT_ROOT`: What is the base location that should be searched, relative to your source code, for docker file.

->Note: Currently only the first dockefile found results are processed.
+>Note: Currently only the first dockerfile found is processed.
 TODO: Process all.